Create Word Counter Using Html ,Css and JavaScript

 Simple Portfolio Website Using Html And Css With Source Code

-Final Output Of Word Counter Using Html and JavaScript:-
+Final Output Of Word Counter Using HTML and JavaScript:-

+Congratulations!!!
+You have completed your another mini project using JavaScript.
 I hope you like the Word Counter project. you can see the output video and project screenshots.
 See our other blogs and gain knowledge in front-end development.
 Thank you!

 Create Ping Pong Game Using JavaScript (Source Code)